Learning constitutive models and rheology from partial flow measurements: Model interpretation and discovery from the TBNN

 \section{Model interpretation and discovery from the TBNN}

 Beyond predictive accuracy, a key advantage of our framework is interpretability: the trained TBNN can be interrogated to reveal the constitutive behavior it has learned and to identify classical models that best describe it.
 To accomplish this, we employ a differentiable model-fitting method (Fig.~\ref{fig:system}, bottom panel) that probes the trained TBNN under controlled deformation histories.
 In this setup, we apply prescribed kinematic forcings and compute the corresponding stress response predicted by the TBNN.
 Because this procedure evaluates the constitutive mapping directly without solving a full flow problem, it enables rapid exploration of parameter space and extrapolation to flow conditions beyond those used in training.
-We then fit a library of standard rheological models to the TBNN-generated stress data and select the one that provides the best statistical agreement using the Bayesian Information Criterion (BIC).
+We then fit a library of standard rheological models to the TBNN-generated stress data and select the one that provides the best statistical agreement using the Bayesian Information Criterion (BIC), which naturally penalizes model complexity: among models that fit the data comparably, BIC favors the most parsimonious.
+This provides a principled alternative to selecting a constitutive model a priori, instead letting the data determine both the model form and its parameters.

 We first apply this procedure to the TBNN trained on the constriction--expansion flow of Fig.~\ref{fig:tbnn_learning}.
-Using the digital rheometer (Methods Sec.~\ref{sec:digital_rheometer}, we impose sinusoidal shear-rate forcings with amplitude $f = 10$ and frequency $\omega = 1$ and record the corresponding stress response predicted by the TBNN.
+Using the digital rheometer (Methods Sec.~\ref{sec:digital_rheometer}), we impose sinusoidal shear-rate forcings with amplitude $f = 10$ and frequency $\omega = 1$ and record the corresponding stress response predicted by the TBNN.
 We then fit both Newtonian and Carreau--Yasuda (CY) models to the resulting stress curves (Fig.~\ref{fig:cy_params_tbnn}a).
 The Newtonian model fails to reproduce the nonlinear features of the response, whereas the CY model captures them accurately, yielding parameter values that closely match those used in the original simulation (first row of Table~\ref{tab:tbnn-cy-extraction}).
-Comparison of the Bayesian Information Criterion (BIC) further confirms that the CY model provides a substantially better statistical description of the learned constitutive behavior than the Newtonian model, despite having more parameters.
+Comparison of BIC values further confirms that the CY model provides a substantially better statistical description of the learned constitutive behavior than the Newtonian model, despite having more parameters.